Why endometrial tissue appears outside the uterus is unknown.

-Surgery may be done to remove the endometrial tissue outside the uterus and sometimes the ovaries.
+Surgery may be done to remove the endometrial tissue outside the uterus and sometimes to remove the uterus and the ovaries.

 Endometriosis: Misplaced Tissue

 Endometriosis is a chronic disorder that may be painful.
-Exactly how many women have endometriosis is unknown because it can usually be diagnosed only by directly viewing the endometrial tissue (which requires a surgical procedure).
-About 6 to 10% of all women have endometriosis.
-The percentage of women who have endometriosis is higher among women who are infertile (25 to 50%) and women who have pelvic pain (75 to 80%).
+Exactly how many women have endometriosis is unknown because it can usually be diagnosed only by directly viewing the endometrial tissue (which requires a surgical procedure, typically laparoscopy Diagnosis ).
+About 6 to 10% of all women are diagnosed with endometriosis.
+The percentage of women who have endometriosis is higher among women who are infertile (25 to 50%) and women who have chronic pelvic pain Pelvic Pain Pelvic pain is discomfort that occurs in the lowest part of the torso, the area below the abdomen and between the hipbones.
+It does not include pain that occurs externally in the genital area... read more (75 to 80%).
 The average age at diagnosis is 27, but endometriosis can develop in adolescents.

 The cause of endometriosis is unclear, but there are several theories:

 Small pieces of the lining of the uterus (endometrium) that are shed during menstruation may flow backward through the fallopian tubes toward the ovaries into the abdominal cavity, rather than flow through the vagina and out of the body with the menstrual period.

 Cells from the endometrium (endometrial cells) may be transported through the blood or lymphatic vessels to another location.

 Cells located outside the uterus may change into endometrial cells.

 Endometriosis sometimes runs in families and is more common among first-degree relatives —mothers, sisters , and children—of women with endometriosis.
 It is more likely to occur in women with the following characteristics: